 Do you know what is the average shopping cart abandonment rate?
 In 2017, it was almost 70%.
 That’s 7 out of 10 sales lost.
+That is just one of the few payment trends that emerged in the past couple of years.

 The reason why this occurrence is frustrating to retailers is quite simple – the users who change their mind on the checkout page are obviously interested in the product, but something kept them from completing that purchase anyway.